md3629/Data-Science/SCM/README.md

 # Supply Chain Management (SCM)

+**Supply chain management** (SCM) is the process of managing the flow of goods and services to and from a business, including every step involved in turning raw materials and components into final products and getting them to the ultimate customer.

 The [**planr** package](https://github.com/nguyennico/planr) in R provides tools for generating and manipulating schedules and timelines.
 It can be useful for various applications such as project management, resource allocation, and capacity planning.

 There are currently 3 groups of functions :